DataBiosphere/azul/README.md

 Create an S3 bucket for shared Terraform and Chalice state.
 That bucket should have versioning enabled and must not be publicly accessible since Terraform state may include secrets.
-The name of that bucket is configured in the `AZUL_TERRAFORM_BACKEND_BUCKET` environment variable.
+The name of that bucket is the concatenation of the `AZUL_TERRAFORM_BACKEND_BUCKET` and `AWS_DEFAULT_REGION` environment variables, with a period in between.

 Create a Route 53 hosted zone for the Azul service and indexer.
 Multiple deployments  can share a hosted zone but they don't have to.
 The name of the